The Four Main Types of Rental Car Insurance

 Your Personal Auto Insurance Policy

-In most cases, your personal auto insurance extends to rental cars used for personal purposes within the United States.
+In most cases, your personal auto insurance extends to rental cars used for personal purposes within the United States and Canada.
 Your existing coverage mirrors what you have on your own vehicle:

 | Your Policy Includes | What Carries Over to the Rental |